Cybernostics/nanorest/README.md

 # nanoRest making MicroServices simpler...
 ## A convention over configuration approach to rest client and server development

-Lots of people are spending lots of time cooking up microservices and many of these talk to each other using some form of REST.
+Lots of people are spending lots of time cooking up microservices and many of these services talk to each other using some form of REST.

-Spring has lots of annotations and templates to make things easier, but nanoRest is an attempt to:
+Spring has lots of annotations and templates to make things easier, but nanoRest is an attempt to make things easier still and also more consistent:
-i) Make it easier to create consistent looking REST controllers requiring a minimum of annotations. ii) Create clients automatically based on a shared interface used to create the controller. iii) Ensure that the interface controls what both the client and server look like, resulting in a lower burden on testing to ensure everything plays nicely together.
+i) Make it easier to create consistent looking REST controllers requiring a minimum of annotations. ii) Create clients automatically based on a shared interface used to create the controller. iii) Ensure that the interface controls what both the client and server look like, resulting in a lower burden on testing to ensure everything plays nicely together. iv) Discourage people doing things with REST which the Lord never intended, like variants of RPC.
+(Although the excellent [json-rpc](https://github.com/briandilley/jsonrpc4j) library helps create REST RPC services if you are inclined in that direction)
+v) Make it easier to enforce patterns of interfaces.

 How does it do all of these things?